nidor1998/libnginx-mod-http-modsecurity/README.md

 ## Disclaimer

-This is not Ubuntu official package.
+This is not an Ubuntu official package.

 This is just a build tool for `libnginx-mod-http-modsecurity` package for Ubuntu 22.04 LTS (Jammy).
 This is not a [ModSecurity-nginx](https://github.com/SpiderLabs/ModSecurity-nginx)